Terracotta Fairy Garden

 Oh, no!
 They're broken - not to worry, there is a good use for smashed terracotta pots...A collection of cracked and broken Terracotta pots

 Mail order fairy garden furniture, fences and trellises add that special something to your creation.
-Look for these online.
+Look for these online, or make your own out of twigs glued together.
+A tiny fence, a gazebo, or little chairs would all be so adorable.

 These little gemlike gardens don't require a lot of effort to make something really special; keep your eyes open for the broken pots, a bit of gravel and some tiny plants and make your very own great looking fairy garden.

-I used this fabulous big clay planter for the base - it's got a big crack in it, but has so far survived a couple of winters without breaking.
+I used this fabulous big clay planter for the base layer of the multiple tiers - it's got a big crack in it, but has so far survived a couple of winters without breaking.

 The other two smaller pots are cracked too, and then one did completely come apart.